Rough sleeping services

 The Mayor also contributes towards other rough sleeping services, projects and initiatives, mainly through his Rough Sleeping Innovation Fund (RSIF).
 The RSIF provides a major opportunity to develop new innovative and impactful initiatives, to increase the pace of progress, to tackle a wider range of issues and to complement (but not duplicate) existing commissioned services, with demonstrable outcomes.

 The Mayor has set aside up to £1 million over four years for this Fund.
-Bidding for the third round of the RSIF is now open.
+Bidding for the third round of the RSIF has now closed.
 All projects in this round will last one year with grants ranging up to £50,000.
-For more detail please see the RSIF prospectus and the RSIF Application Form in the links below:

 Details of projects funded in round two of the RSIF can be found below.